dbkaplan/dry-rest-permissions/docs/index.md

           model = Project
           fields = ('id', 'owner', 'permissions')

-This will the defined permissions as so:
+This response object will look like this:

     {
       "id": 1,